Lifeboats of the Titanic: Lack of lifeboats and training

 In 1886, a committee of the British Board of Trade devised safety regulations for the merchant vessels of the time.
-These were updated with the passage of the Merchant Shipping Act 1894 and were modified subsequently, but by 1912 they had a fatal flaw – they had been intended to regulate vessels of up to 10,000 tons.
-At the time of the original regulations in the 1880s the largest liners (the Cunard sisterships Etruria and Umbria) had a registered tonnage of just under 8000grt.
-The 1894 Act made provision for vessels with a registered tonnage "greater than 10,000 tons" but at the time the legislation was drafted the largest liner in service was then Cunard's Campania of 12,950grt and with a maximum capacity of 2500 passengers and crew.
-Between 1895 and 1910 the size and capacity of new liners entering service rapidly exceeded the scope of the Act -Titanic had a gross register tonnage of 46,328 tons and a total capacity of over 3300 people.
+These were updated with the passage of the Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60) and were modified subsequently, but by 1912, they had a fatal flaw – they had been intended to regulate vessels of up to 10,000 tons.
+At the time of the original regulations in the 1880s, the largest liners (the Cunard sisterships Etruria and Umbria) had a registered tonnage of just under 8,000 grt.
+The 1894 act made provision for vessels with a registered tonnage "greater than 10,000 tons" but at the time the legislation was drafted, the largest liner in service was then Cunard's Campania of 12,950 grt and with a maximum capacity of 2,500 passengers and crew.
+Between 1895 and 1910, the size and capacity of new liners entering service rapidly exceeded the scope of the act: Titanic had a gross register tonnage of 46,328 tons and a total capacity of over 3,300 people.
 Other ships were in a similar situation; 33 of the 39 British liners over 10,000 tons did not have enough lifeboats for all aboard (the six that did were marginally over 10,000 tons).
 RMS Carmania was perhaps the worst of them, with only enough lifeboats for 29% of her occupants.
 Foreign ships, such as the German liner SS Amerika and SS St. Louis similarly had only enough lifeboat space for about 54–55% of those aboard.
-A random sampling of ships that exceeded 10,000 tons in 1912, of numerous different shipping lines in the United States, Canada, and Europe, show the ship that came the closest to carrying enough lifeboats for all its passengers was the French Line's La Province which carried enough boats to accommodate 82% of her passenger capacity.

 Walter Lord stated in his 1987 book The Night Lives On that the lack of lifeboats on the Olympic-class liners might have had more to do with economics than one might have thought.
 Had Olympic and Titanic been properly provisioned with enough lifeboats, it might have drawn notice by the press that other smaller and perhaps less safely equipped liners were lacking sufficient lifeboats.
 This could have created a domino effect, leading to a call for more stringent regulations concerning lifesaving equipment on board ships, circumstances which would have cost numerous shipping lines a considerable amount of money to accommodate.